 III.
-MODEL VALIDATION
+RESULTS

-Testing the model's prediction is based on experimental results that were previously published by Admiraal et al. (see [5]).
-As part of this protocol seven subjects pointed to five different target points in space as depicted in Fig. 4 while sitting with constrained torsos.
+Testing the model's prediction is based on experimental results that were previously published by Admiraal et al. (see 5).
+As part of this protocol seven subjects pointed to five different target points in space while sitting with constrained torsos.
 Four pointing movements were conducted from different starting locations to each target point.
 Each subject performed 20 pointing tasks.
 The data was collected with motion capturing equipment.

 The final arm postures are reported in terms of torsion angles.
-A sample of the results in [5] pointing to target 5, are depicted in Fig. 5.
-Data points used in the current study were extracted in terms of final arm postures for three subjects denoted by O, Δ and \Box .
-This subset of the database renders data for 60 pointing movements which enables us to test the prediction performance of our bicriterion model.
+Data points used in the current study were extracted in terms of final arm postures for three subjects denoted by O, $\Delta$ and $\Box$ .
+This subset of the database renders data for 60 pointing movements which enables us to test the prediction performance of our bi-criterion model.